 - Assisted in prosecution of defendant convicted of conspiracy, mail fraud, and money laundering resulting in 22 years imprisonment and over $16.5 million in restitution.

 - Assisted in variety of insurance defense matters concerning catastrophic injury liability and coverage disputes.

-- Selected as Best Lawyers: Ones to Watch, 2021 and 2022 in the field of Commercial Litigation.
+- Selected as Best Lawyers: Ones to Watch, 2021 – 2024 in the field of Commercial Litigation.

 - Alan and Susan B. Mansfield Scholarship.

 - Interscholastic Coordinator, Duke Law Moot Court Board.

 - Articles Editor, Duke Journal of Gender Law and Policy.

 - Recognition for pro bono distinction from Duke Law School.